torn-flight-club/flight-club-wiki/docs-public/governing-docs.md

 ## Why does Flight Club exist?

-- Our core purpose is to help new players earn money and transition into the mid-game.
+- Our core purpose is to help players earn money.
 - The Club’s second purpose is **FUN!**
 - We work together to pool resources and share profits.
 - **Member balances and profits are sacred and secure** – we will always be completely open about Club finances and member balances will always be available for payment.